 To facilitate discussion and ensure a deeper understanding of the issues being explored, I utilized vignettes—short, descriptive scenarios that illustrate key themes.
 The use of vignettes in qualitative research has been increasingly recognized for its effectiveness (Rizvi, 2019).
 Erfanian et al. (2020) highlight that vignettes are particularly valuable in well-designed qualitative research, as they provide a structured yet flexible approach to exploring participants' perspectives and experiences.

 In order to have systematic data, I assigned codes or numbers that signify specific participant, type of data, page and line numbers.
-Hence, to identify: T1 is for Teacher 1, T2 is for Teacher 2 and so on.
+Hence, to identify: T1 is for Teacher 1, T2 is for Teacher 2, and so on.
 For the types of data collection, the code Í for the in-depth interviews.
 The first number will represent the participant number, the second is the page number, and then the last number or numbers specify the line or lines where the cited transcriptions start and the line where it ends.
 So, an audit trail that says (T1, IP1, L4-18) would mean the data is derived from Teacher 1’s interview, page 1, from lines 4 to 18.

-Lastly, I made sure that there were pertinent studies and researches to support and relate my gathered data.
+Lastly, I made sure that there were pertinent studies and research to support and relate my gathered data.
 With this, I was sure to capture trustworthiness and credibility of my study.

 3. results and discussion